Costello1329/cpp-interns-2020/hw2_bigint/readme.md

 + **Important**: You are not allowed to include anything other than `<iostream>`, `<vector>` and `<string>`
 + It is prohibited to use `using` keyword.
 + *Advice*: we suggest you to rewatch the lectures and seminars on classes (straigth from the begging of the topic!).

+#### Partial points for the solution:
+The task is divided into 4 blocks:

+1. Constructors, rule of three, input/output operators, to_string, bool: 2pts
+2. Comparison operators: 2pts
+3. Linear arythmetical operators: 3pts
+4. Multiplication: 3pts

+In order to get partial points for passing `n` blocks, you need to pass all the tests related to block `n` and every previous block.
+Your solution is rated automatically.

 ##### How to pass the h/w check:
 + 1) You are given with the template.
 You must write the code strictrly inside this file.
 You are not allowed to change the class name nor change the file name.